Teacher and Adviser Conference 2026

 Admission: Free (refreshments and lunch included)

-We have an engaging and diverse programme with a wide variety of sessions to choose from, which will allow you to personalise the conference to align with your interests.
+We will be arranging an engaging and diverse programme with a wide variety of sessions to choose from, which will allow you to personalise the conference to align with your interests.

 The conference is aimed at teachers, careers advisers, and anyone supporting and working with secondary and college age students.
 A complementary lunch will be provided as well as opportunities to network with HCC and University staff, students, delegates and presenters.